Welcome to the Department of Educational Leadership!

 At the end of the program, graduates will know and be able to provide school leadership for the development of a challenging, supportive, and equitable learning environment.

-Program Learning Goals are aligned with the California Professional Standards for Education Leaders (CPSEL) Standards.
+Program Learning Outcomes are aligned with the California Professional Standards for Education Leaders (CPSEL) Standards.

 STANDARD 1: DEVELOPMENT AND IMPLEMENTATION OF A SHARED VISION